immutant/immutant.org/news/2014-10-22-announcing-2-alpha2.md

 * HornetQ is now configured via standard configuration files instead of via static Java code, allowing you to alter that configuration if need be.
 See the [messaging guide] for details.
-* We've integrated the content of as tutorials in to the [apidoc] for each release, and have renamed them 'guides'.

 We've also released a new version of the [lein-immutant] plugin (2.0.0-alpha2).
 You'll need to upgrade to that release if you will use